 Cider-Braised Brussels Sprouts

-This recipe uses the sweetness of autumn cider to mellow the flavor of the sprouts.
-From The Cleaner Plate Club* by Beth Bader and Ali Benjamin (Storey Publishing, © 2011), reprinted by permission.
+This recipe uses the sweetness of autumn cider to mellow the flavor of Brussels sprouts.
+It’s a tasty side dish for everyday meals or for Thanksgiving.
+From The Cleaner Plate Club* by Beth Bader and Ali Benjamin (Storey Publishing, ©2011), reprinted by permission.

 - 1 tablespoon extra-virgin olive oil